KSDB-FM: Recent past

+In 2018, KSDB was rebranded to Wildcat 91.9 when Ian Punnett took over as chief operator.
+Under Punnett's instruction, Wildcat 91.9 saw marked improvement in all aspects of programming, production value, content, on-air talent, and student leadership.
+In 2023, Wildcat 91.9 was named the number one college radio station in the nation by the Intercollegiate Broadcasting System Awards.
+The station won Best College/University Radio Station (over 10,000) and the Abraham and Borst Award for best overall station in the country, the first national championship in program history.
+This prompted the creation of the alternate tagline used primarily during live sports broadcasts, "The number one college radio station in the nation."
+Wildcat 91.9 was a finalist for the same awards in 2024 but was not awarded back-to-back championships.
+Wildcat 91.9 also saw significant development in terms of Kansas Association of Broadcaster student and professional awards.
+The station took second place in consecutive years for Best Medium Market Station at the KAB professional awards in 2022 and 2023, missing the first place spot to only Kansas Public Radio, the Kansas NPR affiliate.
+Punnett was chief operator from 2018 until his death in 2023.
+Professor of Practice at Kansas State and TV director, Andrew Smith, was named the new chief operator in January, 2024.

 Changes

-KSDB has gone through multiple programming and identity changes throughout its existence.
+Wildcat 91.9 has gone through multiple programming and identity changes throughout its existence.
 Due to the transient nature of college radio, students typically commit no more than four years to the station, providing much variance.
-Since the early 1980s, KSDB has been known for its diverse programming, which has taken such titles as, “Urban,” “Jam the Box,” “Nights,” and others, which typically aired in the evenings.
-Along with station programming, the station dropped its longtime moniker of DB92 in favor of the Wildcat 91.9 in the late 1990s.
-The name was changed yet again to its current 91.9 KSDB in 2014.
+Since the early 1980s, Wildcat 91.9 has been known for its diverse programming, which has taken such titles as, “Urban,” “Jam the Box,” “Nights,” and others, which typically aired in the evenings.
+Along with station programming, the station dropped its longtime moniker of DB92 in favor of KSDB in the late 1990s.
+The name was changed yet again to 91.9 KSDB in 2014.
+In 2018, under the direction of Ian Punnett, the station rebranded to Wildcat 91.9, with the tagline, "New Music Now."
+At the end of the fall semester, 2022, the tagline was changed to, "You Belong" to facilitate a more inclusive, community-based environment.

-KSDB, in its current state, is the product of much recognition including improvement of diverse programs that change with the student body over the years.
-Programming decisions are made by the program director, who also hires executive staff members (students).
-Financial and administrative duties like FCC licensing are handled by the station manager.
-This balance of freedom and oversight has resulted in numerous awards from the Kansas Association of Broadcasters for KSDB students.
+Wildcat 91.9, in its current state, is the product of much recognition including improvement of diverse programs that change with the student body over the years.
+Programming decisions are made collectively by the student executive board, who then make recommendations to the chief operator for final approval.
+Financial and administrative duties like FCC licensing are handled by the station chief operator.
+This balance of freedom and oversight has resulted in numerous awards from the Kansas Association of Broadcasters for Wildcat 91.9 students.